cormas/cormas/README.md

-Cormas is a Pharo Smalltalk project to do agent simulation.
+Cormas is a Pharo Smalltalk project to do multi-agent simulation.

-:bangbang: Current active development repository is located at **[SmalltalkHub](http://www.smalltalkhub.com/#!/~SergeStinckwich/SciSmalltalk)**
+:bangbang: Current active development repository is located at **[SmalltalkHub](http://www.smalltalkhub.com/#!/~SergeStinckwich/cormas)**

 Some documentation (to be cleaned and reorganized) about Cormas is available on the Wiki here: